 Just like in the early days of Iskcon, sometimes our detractors still involve the police.
 Many senior devotees will easily remember how forty or so years ago, we would often end up at the police station for either distributing books or chanting

 in the streets.
-Recently a shopping center management not only targeted me with its own security team but also called the police because I was distributing books on their premises.
-God, Krishna is the Supreme and Ultimate Proprietor.
+Recently a shopping center management not only targeted me with its own security team, but called the police as well, because I was distributing books on their premises.
+God, Krishna is the Supreme and Ultimate Proprietor of everything.
 He therefore also owns all shopping centers, in every country and all over the world.
 As humble servants of Krishna, we should therefore be welcomed to execute our duties almost anywhere and everywhere.
 I suppose it is a matter of education.
 Under such circumstances, we should always remember and follow Srila Prabhupada’s strong and staunch letter statement that we shall never stop our preaching activities, nor change their essence.
 But confrontation may not be the best policy under the circumstances.
 More responsive policy of push when there is give and give when there is push is required.
-This is the most energy effective policy also.
+This represents the most energy effective policy as well.

 In India, Srila Prabhupada’s glorious servants once mistakenly requisitioned a stranger’s vehicle for the pure devotee’s service.
 This vehicle was an exact replica of Srila Prabhupada’s own vehicle, whence the misunderstanding.
 Instead of an altercation, the owner felt honored and privileged by his service inadvertently rendered to the representative pure devotee of the Lord and additionally gave all honors to Srila Prabhupada.
 “This is the difference between India and the West”, I believe, Srila Prabhupada commented on this or such similar occasions.

 108 glories to Srila Prabhupada, the greatest unacknowledged friend, well-wisher and welfare worker of humanity at large!
 Srila Prabhupada is also the greatest internationalist!